Reviews stars filter

 With HostMonster at the wheel you’ll get unlimited domains, unlimited email accounts, unlimited secure IMAP, unlimited data transfer (that’s bandwidth, unlimited disk space, unlimited email responders, unlimited FTP accounts, unlimited subdomains, and unlimited parked domains.
 Now, obviously the unlimited disk space and bandwidth are what we’re really after here, but the fact that HostMonster has left so many of its services unmetered is really quite the boon.

-We should mention the darker side to all this, however: You see HostMonster is one of those hosting providers that comes with an “acceptable use” agreement.
-This means that, should your website start to use what is considered “unacceptable amounts” of the company’s resources, they have every right to either move your site, shut it down, or start charing you an extra fee for the hosting that you’ve already paid for.
+We should mention the darker side to all this, however: You see HostMonster is one of those hosting providers that come with an “acceptable use” agreement.
+This means that, should your website start to use what is considered “unacceptable amounts” of the company’s resources, they have every right to either move your site, shut it down, or start charging you an extra fee for the hosting that you’ve already paid for.
 We hate these kinds of agreements, and though they make sense—shared hosting really does only have so much room and performance to go around—it’s still terribly unfair to you the customer.
 As such, just keep it in mind before you sign up with HostMonster, especially if you’re expecting a whirlwind of traffic to come down the pipes while you’re hosting with the company.

 Additional HostMonster Features